FortinetCloudCSE/k8s-202-workshop/content/_index.md

 - Deploy FortiWeb VM in Azure
 - Learn about Routing, Load balancing, Types of Ingress
 - Install and Setup Ingress controller
-- Set up Web application protection polcy to do TLS based Ingress on Fortiweb
+- Set up Web application protection polcy to do TLS based Ingress on FortiWeb
-- Generate Attack and Set up URL rewriting on Fortiweb
+- Generate Attack and Set up URL rewriting on FortiWeb
 - Troubleshooting tips

 **Lab Architecture**